emmariescurrena/foro-metal/README.md

 # Foro de metal

-Fictitious forum about metal.
-Built with HTML, Flask and PostgreSQL
+Forum about metal.
+Built with HTML, CSS, Flask and PostgreSQL